-This webpage lists different education-based options for our parents and their students with disabilities.
+This webpage lists different education-based options for our students with disabilities.

 This course is designed to be taken with VOC Experience.
 The class facilitates the individualized entry-level employment to prepare the student for the world of work.
 These courses places emphasis on: career information/ transition, work habits, employer expectations, employment information, job-seeking skills, work simulations, the completion of work-related forms and the study of specific companies.
 This course will enable students to learn about work-related behavior, such as attendance, punctuality, and cooperation with co-workers.
 They also help students to develop the basic skills and attitudes, such as work-related vocabulary, manual dexterity, and gross and fine motor skills, they will need for success in life.

 This course is an entry-level employment program.
 The program offers a supervised work-study experience with a focus on good work habits and sustained employment.
 Students are required to maintain a minimum number of work hours per week and to comply with instructor and supervisor requirements.
 This course enables students to experience a comprehensive and dynamic vocational atmosphere which prepares each student to capably handle present and future work assignment.

 Students will learn pre-employment and employment skills including career awareness, work behavior, job procurement and maintenance as well as job-specific skills.
 This course will enable students to learn what their needs, skills, and interests are and how these relate to the work force.
 They learn about worker classifications, self-awareness, career types, job maintenance skills, occupations, and employment trends.

 COMMUNITY BASED VOCATIONAL INSTRUCTION (CBVI)